• intracerebral hemorrhage accounts for 10-20% of all strokes

 • history of bleeding or known malformations?

-• recent CEA or CAS? (hyperperfusion injury)
+• recent CEA or CAS? (risk of hyperperfusion injury)

 • altered level of consciousness (up to 50%) – more common in ICH compared to ischemic stroke